 LGBT seniors cite affordable, safe, welcoming and friendly housing as a primary concern as they age.
-The LGBT Elder Initiative has compiled a resource directory which includes a range of housing options, from rentals, condominiums and subsidized housing to assisted living and nursing homes.
+The LGBT Elder Initiative (LGBTEI) has compiled a resource directory which includes a range of housing options, from rentals, condominiums and subsidized housing to assisted living and nursing homes.
 The LGBTEI Senior Resource Guide for Housing was developed to help seniors and their friends and families identify housing that meets their needs.

 Assisted Living and Continuing Care

 Assisted Living facilities are for older adults who cannot live independently but do not require nursing home care.
 These facilities may help with medications, personal care, housekeeping and meals.
 Many have nurses on-site or on call.
 Some may be part of a Continuing Care Community that offers a range of options, from independent living through nursing care.
 Services and fees vary widely, so it is imperative to look carefully at the individual facility’s contract.